Meteor-Community-Packages/meteor-simple-schema/README.md

 ### Provided RegEx Patterns

-A global object, `SchemaRegEx`, is provided that defines standard regular expressions you can use as the value for the `regEx` key in the schema.
+A global object, `SchemaRegEx`, is exported.
+It defines standard regular expressions you can use as the value for the `regEx` key in the schema.
 Currently `SchemaRegEx.Email` and `SchemaRegEx.Url` are the only values.
 Feel free to add more with a pull request.